 About 2 months ago, I went with my mother to the hospital to meet with her doctor about her bone marrow transplant.
 A massive operation which she will undertake in January.
 Fingers and toes crossed that this goes well and that her body ‘takes’ the new immune system.
 More on this later.

-I know that these sorts of food operations are managed by a contracted supplier that is separate to the hospital doctors itself, but wouldn’t it be wonderful if we lived in a world where organic, healthy, delicious and most importantly nutritious food choices were the norm rather than the exception?
+Wouldn’t it be wonderful if we lived in a world where organic, healthy, delicious and most importantly nutritious food choices were the norm rather than the exception?
 And that this became just as important as the western medicine itself?
 I dream of a world where we look at a persons illness in totality, and aim to heal them holistically.